vitkarpov/fast-xml-parser/README.md

-# HTML Parser on TypeScript
+# 🚀Fast-XML-parser

+> Is a fast XML parser on TypeScript with zero dependencies

 - blazing fast ⚡
 - zero dependencies 📦